 The liquidation committee

-The committee’s main responsibilities and obligations are as follows:
+This committee is the entity that is responsible for company liquidation.
+Its main responsibilities and obligations are as follows:

 - Formulating a detailed and organized list of all corporate assets, including intellectual property

 - Preparing a WFOE dissolution report, with the shareholders’ approval

 - Legal representation of the company in civil lawsuits

 - Delivering written notice of closure to the creditors

 In the case of simple cancellation (i.e., when the enterprise has no debts, outstanding liquidation expenses, employee wages, social insurance expenses, legal compensation, and outstanding taxes) there is no need to set up a liquidation committee.